k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

 ##  Fabric Pre-Installation Steps

-1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of  Fabric Server.
+1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric server.
 Note that this is mandatory and should be performed at least once per each server.
 2. Click [here](Cassandra_New_Setup.md) for instructions on how to install Cassandra instance or cluster with our supplied package.
 3. Click [here](Kafka_New_Setup.md) for instructions on how to install Kafka instance or cluster with our supplied package.